 Photo courtesy of Celebration in the Oaks at New Orleans City Park on Facebook

-At almost 377,000 residents, New Orleans is a relatively small city — but over 19 million tourists who visit each year mean The Big Easy boasts the amenities, dining and cultural scene of a bustling metropolis.
-The result?
-During the high tourist season (which runs from October through May), there are more events during any given week than any one person could attend.
+At almost 370,000 residents, New Orleans is a relatively small city — but millions of tourists who visit each year mean The Big Easy boasts the amenities, dining and cultural scene of a bustling metropolis.

 November brings a heady mix of food, football, festivals, and fun.
 Here’s a sampling of things to do in November in New Orleans — and just remember, if you can’t get to all these events, you can always come back next year.